kokodak/kokodak/.github/ISSUE_TEMPLATE/guestbook-template.md

 ---

-[Please leave a guestbook here.
-Your message will be registered as a guestbook.
+[Please leave a comment here.
+Your message will be registered to Guestbook section on my README.
 Don't forget to clear this default text before writing.]